passionlim/intensive/Script_DescribePlace.md

 ## describe Dongyang Creativity Center.( DYCC )

 I’m attending intensive English course in DYCC which is located on the outskirts of Ilsan and Seoul.
-So I was inaccessible by public transportations.
-However It’s surrounded by small hills and manufacturings, thus It is a good place for me to concentrate on my study.
+So It is not accessible by public transportations.
+However It’s surrounded by small hills and some manufaturing builds, thus it is a good place for me to concentrate on my study.

 First of all, the building consists of 3 places that are good for study.
-There are comfortable and cozy dromitories, making it possible to take a rest comfortably.
-There are many quite classrooms, making it possible to concentrate on my study.
+There are comfortable and cozy dromitories, making it possible to take a rest.
+There are many quiet classrooms, making it possible to concentrate on my study.
 There is a cafeteria which offers well balanced foods which help me to stay healty.
+It goes without saying that being healthy is very important to keep my concentration.

 Second of all, there are other convenient facilities that residents can use such as a small gym, a convenience store, a sauna and a pc room.
 Among them, I usually enjoy a sauna to relieve my stress and a gym to keep my health after dinner.

 Lastly, The only thing I’m not satisfied with is a long distance between the classroom and the restroom.
 It is too long for me to take a enough rest in my 10 minutes break between classes.

-In conclusion, even though the building cannot satisfy all residents’ expectations, I’ve been satisfied with facilities in this build.
+In conclusion, even though the building cannot satisfy all residents’ expectations, I’ve been satisfied with facilities in this building.
 Therefore I strongly recommend this place as your study place.

 ## Describe the place you live